BennettBierman/Dictionary-Learner/README.md

 - **main.py**: access point of the entire project
 - **dict_learner.py**: object responsible for running dictionary learning algorithms and holding data
 - **image_utils.py**: utility functions for easily handling image data

+**Getting Started**

+All features can be accessed through the starting command: python main.py

+There are three main features of the program accessed through the flag: --func

+- **train**: creates a new spare representation and dictionary from an input image then plots the recreated and original images
+- **train_save**: performs the actions of train, then saves the state of your DictionaryLearner object (original image, dictionary, spare representation) in text files in the encodings directory
+- **load_show**: uploaded a saved encoding from the